AlexisHutin/RECIPE_MANAGER_API/README.md

 npm install
 ```
 The last step is to configure the database access.
-I choose MongoDb for this app and Mongoose.
+I choose MongoDb and Mongoose for this app

 To link the app with a data base you have to create a file named ```config.js```.
 You can duplicate ```config.exemple.js```.